Top 7 Basic Space Law Questions Explored

 No one owns the moon, and no one can own the moon!

-Recently, a legal dispute has arisen between Mr. Dennis Hope, an American businessman, who is selling estate on the moon after having filed a claim for ownership with his local United States authorities, and Mr. Martin Jürgens, a German pensioner who can show a certificate of the 17th-century Prussian King Frederick the Great, bestowing upon his ancestor the ownership of the moon as an award for services rendered.
+Recently, a legal dispute has arisen between Mr. Dennis Hope, an American businessman, who is selling an estate on the moon after having filed a claim for ownership with his local United States authorities, and Mr. Martin Jürgens, a German pensioner who can show a certificate of the 17th-century Prussian King Frederick the Great, bestowing upon his ancestor the ownership of the moon as an award for services rendered.

-Neither of these claims could possibly be honored, however.
+Neither of these claims could be honored, however.
 You cannot give away what you do not possess yourself, and that holds good for an American municipal official as well as for a Prussian king.
-And apart from that, the most fundamental Article of space law, Article II of the Outer Space Treaty of 1967 (often called the ‘Magna Carta’ of Space Law), expressly excludes the possibility that any state may incorporate any part of outer space, including the moon, into its territory.
+Apart from that, the most fundamental Article of space law, Article II of the Outer Space Treaty of 1967 (often called the ‘Magna Carta’ of Space Law), expressly excludes the possibility that any state may incorporate any part of outer space, including the moon, into its territory.

 One consequence is that the legal systems of states cannot be simply extended to outer space, and this includes any particular regulation dealing with ownership claims by private persons.
 Judges have to solve legal disputes and pronounce verdicts, for example on ownership conflicts, on the basis of one applicable law or another.
 No judge could therefore honor any claim by a private person, as long as no relevant system has been evolved on the international level – that is: with all relevant states agreeing thereto!